 Sayeret Matkal, also known as the General Staff Reconnaissance Unit or Unit 269, is a highly esteemed special forces unit of the Israel Defense Forces known for its pivotal role in the country’s fight against terrorism.
 Often referred to simply as “The Unit,” they have been at the forefront of defense operations for decades.
 Comprised of highly motivated, trained, and experienced operatives, Sayeret Matkal has played a leading or instrumental role in nearly every notable counter-terrorism operation conducted on behalf of Israel from 1957 to the present day.

-Sayeret Matkal is also the primary unit dedicated to hostage rescue missions on Israeli soil.
-On occasion, Sayeret Matkal has been assisted by other Israeli units such as the elite Sayeret Tzanhanim, Flotilla 13, and Sayeret Golani.
-During periods of war, this unit is tasked with the riskiest intelligence-gathering operations, a function it has reportedly accomplished on numerous occasions.
-It is directly subordinate to the IDF’s Directorate of Military Intelligence.
+In addition to its counter-terrorism duties, Sayeret Matkal is the primary unit responsible for hostage rescue operations within Israel.
+They have been known to work in conjunction with other elite Israeli units such as Sayeret Tzanhanim, Flotilla 13, and Sayeret Golani.
+During the war, they are tasked with the most high-stakes intelligence-gathering operations, a mission they have reportedly executed with distinction.
+The unit is directly under the IDF’s Directorate of Military Intelligence.

 - Special Reconnaissance